 Drapes can trap and hold onto both mold and dust mites, particularly if there is excess moisture around the windows.
 Allergic travelers should opt for rooms that have clean vertical blinds, if possible, or ask if the curtains are treated to resist unwanted creatures.

 Could you tell me about your in-room filtration and the air conditioning maintenance?

 Keeping your question open-ended requires the staff to tell you about their air quality rather than providing a yes or no option.
 Regular air conditioning maintenance and quality air filtration (a HEPA filter would be ideal) is key to keeping both dust mites and mold at bay.

-Before you settle into your booked room, ask: May I have a look at the room first?
+Before you settle into your booked room, any allergic traveler should ask: May I have a look at the room first?

 Telltale signs of mold and dust mite issues include stains next to the windows, air conditioning, bathroom, and around the baseboards.

 Does the shower have a mildew resistant curtain and bath mat?